-Significant changes have been introduced by ? in the LF-RA scheme in order to ensure the tracer conservation and to allow the use of a much smaller value of the Asselin filter parameter.
-The modifications concern both the forcing and filtering treatment in the LF-RA scheme.
+Significant changes have been introduced by ? in the LF-RA scheme in order to ensure tracer conservation and to allow the use of a much smaller value of the Asselin filter parameter.
+The modifications affect both the forcing and filtering treatments in the LF-RA scheme.

-In a classical LF-RA environment, the forcing term is centred in time, i.e. it is timestepped over a $2\Delta t$ period : $x^t = x^t + 2\Delta tQ^t$ where Q is the forcing applied on x, and the filter is given by (3.2).
+In a classical LF-RA environment, the forcing term is centred in time, i.e. it is time-stepped over a $2\Delta t$ period : $x^t=x^t+2\Delta tQ^t$ where Q is the filtered forcing applied to x, and the filter is given by (3.2).
 In the modified LF-RA environment, these two formulations have been replaced by :